Canadian astronaut lifts off on Russian rocket en route to International Space Station

-BAIKONUR COSMODROME, Kazakhstan — Canadian astronaut David Saint-Jacques blasted off from Kazakhstan this morning aboard a Russian Soyuz rocket bound for the International Space Station.
+LONGUEUIL, Que. — Canadian astronaut David Saint-Jacques blasted through the skies over Kazakhstan early Monday in what appeared to be a seamless launch of a Russian Soyuz rocket bound for the International Space Station.

 The 48-year-old doctor and astronaut lifted off from the Baikonur Cosmodrome with Anne McClain of NASA and Oleg Kononenko of the Russian space agency, Roscosmos.

-The launch appeared to go smoothly from Kazakhstan at the precise liftoff time of 6:31 a.m. eastern time.
+The launch of the Soyuz MS-11 spacecraft appeared to go exactly as planned at the precise liftoff time of 6:31 a.m.
+Eastern.

+“We have liftoff,” a commentator said on NASA television as the rocket roared into the sky under 930 pounds of thrust and a speed of 1,770 kilometres per hour.
+“Everything looking good, vehicle is stable — good first stage performance.”

-The crew was reporting that all was going well in the critical initial minutes after liftoff and were safely in orbit.
+The crew reported that all went well in those critical initial minutes after liftoff and were safely in orbit.

+Back on Canadian soil, a crowd monitored the launch from the Canadian Space Agency in Longueuil, Que., as the rocket began its roughly six-hour transit to the space station.

+Innovation Minister Navdeep Bains praised the successful takeoff and said the mission offers an exciting opportunity for scientific research and developments that could have broad applications, in such things as robotics and aging.

 It was the first manned Russian rocket launch since a dramatic aborted Soyuz failure in October.